Your session has timed out

 They’re both equally good resume experience examples.
 It’s just that one is tailored to the job (and will likely land an interview) and one is trash-bound.

 Anyone can make an eye catching graphic designer resume if the challenge is picking between various prestigious design awards.
-But what if you have no experience?
+But what if you have no experience on your resume?

 You need experience to get experience.
 It’s like two hands drawing each other.